cogitogroupltd/tekton-helm-chart/examples/tekton-ecr-build-deploy/README.md

 WARNING: This method of building images in Kubernetes is DEPRECIATED, Kubernetes will be dropping support for Docker in future versions.
-Please see Kaniko build [example](../tekton-kaniko-build-deploy/README.md).
+Please see Kaniko build [example](../tekton-kaniko-build-deploy/README.md) or Buildah build [example](../tekton-buildah-build-deploy/README.md)

 # Tekton pipeline to build and push docker image to ECR and use Helm to deploy